karlstav/cava/README.md

 Most likley issue [#399](https://github.com/karlstav/cava/issues/399).
 Locale settings need to be set correctly in order for cava to work.

+### Bars not moving

+Read the chapter on [capturing audio](#capturing-audio).
+Depending on your system this might not work automatically.
+For example if you have pipewire dev files on your system, but are still using pulseaudio, you will have to specify `pulse` as your input method in the cava config file.

 ### Visualizer reacts to microphone instead of output

 This is a known issue with pipewire.
 Try the workaround described [here](https://github.com/karlstav/cava/issues/422#issuecomment-994270910)